ericstrobl/CCI/README.md

 > G=cci(suffStat, your_CItest, alpha=0.01, p=ncol(your_data))

 where `suffStat` contains all the parameters/data needed for your conditional independence (CI) test of choice (`your_CItest`).
 The variable `alpha` is the type I error rate for the CI test.
-The variable `p` refers to the numbers of features in the dataset.
+The variable `p` refers to the number of features in the dataset.

 Here is a sample run with synthetic Gaussian data, where we set the CI test to be Fisher's z-test (`gaussCItest`):